 - The auditor’s documentation of assessed risks, both general and specific.

-- The client’s internal control documentation is to be expected and/or determined.
+- The client’s internal control documentation will be expected and/or determined.

 - The selection of additional audit processes that are directly linked to evaluated threats.